vfdev-5/DobbleGameVision/README.md

-Game 'Double' with computer vision
+ Computer vision for 'Double' game